RIKEN-SysSoft/PiP/doc/README-man.md

 dbugged by using PiP-gdb.
 In other words, without installing PiP-glibc, users can create up to around 10 PiP tasks (the number depends on the program) and cannot debug by using PiP-gdb.
-Above Docker image contains PiP-glibc and PiP-gdb, and the SPack recipe installs PiP-glibc and PiP-gdb additionally.
+Above Docker image contains PiP-glibc and PiP-gdb, and the Spack recipe installs PiP-glibc and PiP-gdb additionally.

 * [PiP-glibc](https://github.com/RIKEN-SysSoft/PiP-glibc) - patched GNU libc for PiP